 This section of the wallet, found under Settings, is home to all your wallet’s sub-wallets and addresses for bitcoin and bitcoin cash.
-You can organize your funds, create sub-wallets, and manage your addresses here.
+You can organize your funds, manage sub-wallets, and manage your addresses here.

 Managing your sub-wallets

 Your sub-wallets are listed here under Settings > Wallets & Addresses.
 By default, you have only one, called My Bitcoin Wallet.
 You can manage each sub-wallet by clicking Manage to the right of its name.
 Within the Manage section, to the right of the name, is a button called More Options.
 Pressing it will open a dropdown of additional functions.
+Please note, adding new sub-wallets is no longer a currently active feature, but existing sub-wallets may still be managed as described.

 Your default wallet (My Bitcoin Wallet on default settings) will have only two options, Edit Name and Show xPub.
 The rest have the following: